AtypicalAsian/PandOS-Lightweight-Operating-System/README.md

    $ umps3
 ```

 Then, create a custom machine configuration and set the path to the machine configuration file as the directory of the current phase.
 Power on the machine and run the test program.
-The test program reports its progress by, writing messages to TERMINAL0.
+The test program reports its progress by writing messages to TERMINAL0.
 Messages are also stored in 2 memory buffers: okbuf (for success or general message) and errbuf (for error messages).
 At the conclusion of the test, a final message will be displayed by µMPS3 emulator:

 1. System Halted → Indicates successful termination.
 2. Kernel Panic → Indicates unsuccessful termination.

 The final message will be shown in the emulator, and the program will then enter an infinite loop.